Abdul446223/Olist-Ecommerce-Customer-Satisfaction-Analysis/README.md

 ---

-*This project was completed as part of the Google Data Analytics Professional Certificate capstone.
+*This project applies the Google Data Analytics methodology to a self-selected dataset, as a second portfolio piece following the Cyclistic capstone.
 See also: [Cyclistic Bike-Share Analysis](https://github.com/Abdul446223/Cyclistic-Bike-Share-Analysis) (Case Study 1).*